avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ['benefactor', 'benevolent', 'beneficial'] ------->  ['benefactor', 'benevol', 'benefici'] <br>
 ['universe', 'university'] ------->  ['univers', 'univers'] <br>

-**Pros for stemming**
+**Pros for stemming:**
 1. Remove sufixes
 2. Reduce size and complexity of data
 3. Reduce variance in models which can cause overfitting.

-**Cons for stemming**
-Stemming does "too" good of a job of extracting the root word or one could say stemming "butchers" the word.
+**Cons for stemming:** Stemming does "too" good of a job of extracting the root word or one could say stemming "butchers" the word.
 For example,

 Stemming will take a word like **organize** and shorten it to **organ** which has an entirely different meaning.
 Same with the word **University**, which will stem to **univers**, again shortening the word to a word that is not the same meaning.
 This is something to consider when using Porter Stemmer.
 How important is the meaning of the word versus reducing the complexity of the data to your model and analysis?